rsm-gh/akbl/README.md

 * **Python Bindings**

 The python bindings allow to easily change the computer lights by using other programs signals (Email, Weather, CPU Temperature, etc..).
-For concrete examples of the bindings take a look to the [examples](https://github.com/rsm-gh/alienware-kbl/wiki/Python-Binding-Examples).
+For concrete examples take a look to the [examples](https://github.com/rsm-gh/alienware-kbl/wiki/Python-Binding-Examples).

 ```python
 class AlienwareKBL():